-Alert: Hurricane Irma Hits Florida.
-Gulf Fishermen Affected.
+Alert: Hurricanes Irma and Nate Hits Florida and Louisiana, Gulf Fishermen Affected.

 by Ed Lallo/Newsroom Ink & Gulf Seafood Foundation Board Member

 Sitting in his Kemah, TX home on Galveston Bay, Raz Halili was sure the small tropical storm named Harvey hovering off the coast of Texas was of little concern.
 A week later with his family’s oyster damaged, shrimp boats sunk, fishermen’s homes underwater or destroyed he realized his miscalculations on the impact of Hurricane Harvey.

 Halili, a Board Member of the Gulf Seafood Foundation, considers himself lucky.
 Although the family oyster business, Prestige Oysters, suffered damage to both buildings and docks, his family was safe and houses stayed dry.

 “The small tropical storm that everyone thought was going to be no big deal turned into the worse flooding disaster in U.S. history of our country,” said the Galveston oysterman.
 “It is just devastating when viewed first hand.
 But there was a silver lining.
 In this time of need our community came together to help each other without regard to race, religion or political views.
 This is Texas spirit and the true character of America.”